Elastohydrodynamics of 3D chemically active filaments: Theory of chemoelastohydrodynamic filaments

-In the framework of Slender Phoretic Theory (SPT) \citep{SPT2020, SPT_AnalyticalSolutions2022, katsamba2024slender, KatsambaMontenegroJohnson2024_BookChapter}, the solution of Laplace's equation for the solute concentration is derived via a matched-asymptotics expansion in the slenderness, $\epsslend$, on the boundary integral solution of Laplace's equation.
+In the framework of slender phoretic theory (SPT) \citep{SPT2020, SPT_AnalyticalSolutions2022, katsamba2024slender, KatsambaMontenegroJohnson2024_BookChapter}, the solution of Laplace's equation for the solute concentration is derived via a matched-asymptotics expansion in the slenderness, $\epsslend$, on the boundary integral solution of Laplace's equation.
 This method systematically reduces the problem from solving an implicit indirect surface integral equation over the filament to a significantly simpler explicit calculation of a line integral along the filament centreline.
 This \emph{non-local} slender theory for chemically active filaments is valid for arbitrary non-self-intersecting three-dimensional centrelines, and can deal with both varying thickness and non-axisymmetric chemical patterning.
+The solution for the surface solute concentration for an axisymmetric activity is given in \cref{app:nonlocalSPT}.

-In this work, we use a \emph{local} version of SPT, consistent with our use of a local slender body theory in the hydrodynamics discussed in \Cref{sec:elastohydrodynamics}.
-For this, the surface solute concentration is expanded, as in previous work, as
+In this work, we use a \emph{local} version of SPT, consistent with our use of a local slender body theory in the hydrodynamics discussed in \Cref{sec:RFT}.
+For this, the surface solute concentration is expanded as

-However, for this local theory, we neglect the non-local line integral contributions in each asymptotically derived term, since they are $O(1/\log\epsslend)$ smaller than the local terms.
+where the terms $\zerothorder{c},~\firstorder{c}$ are allowed to depend weakly (i.e.~logarithmically) upon $\epsslend$, and we calculate only the leading order component of each of these terms.This corresponds to neglecting the non-local line integral contributions in each asymptotically derived term of the full slender phoretic theory (quoted in \cref{app:nonlocalSPT}), since they are $O(1/\log\epsslend)$ smaller than the local terms.
 The resulting slip velocity over the surface of the swimmer can then be determined as a surface gradient of the concentration

 where $\tanhat(s)$ is the tangent to the centreline and $\etheta(s,\theta)$ is the unit vector pointing azimuthally around the cross-section.
 Note that gradients in concentration in the azimuthal direction around a cross-section, i.e. in the $\theta$ direction, are magnified by a factor $1/\epsslend$ in the slip velocity.